cacahootie/motly/README.md

 idea is to create a "view-only" layer that delegates all handling of data to different microservices.
-One advantage of this approach is that for templates rendered using publicly accessible apis, the same templates (and filters, and routing) are able to be used either on the server or the client.
+One advantage of this approach is that for templates rendered using publicly accessible apis, the same templates (and filters, and routing) are able to be used either on the server or the client. (client-side is currently vapor-ware)

 One of the key features of Motly is the ability to set up one server and use a whitelist system to deploy new projects, transparently providing access to